 Here.
 We'll even make it easy for you.
 Just click the share button below to tweet this and fill in the blank with your deadline:

-Don’t have social media?
-That’s okay.
+Don't have social media?
+That's okay.
 Just email five friends.
 These friends will become your accountability partners to ensure you finish your book.

 Important: I don't recommend talking about your book idea.
 Talking about the idea can actually remove some of the motivation to actually work on your book.